mczhuge/NLSOM/README.md

 - We introduce the concepts of *society, community and agent*.
 - *Agents* in the same *community* will collaborate
-- Juergen also proposed the Economy of minds (EOM), but we have yet to implement it.
+- Juergen proposed the Economy of minds (EOM, sec 4 in paper), but we have yet to implement it.